 In step 4, you ensure you are running VS Code as Administrator.
 Some of the code requires this and fails if you are not running PowerShell (inside VS Code) as an admin.

 In step 5, you open a terminal inside VS Code.
-IN VS Code the ‘terminal’ is initially a Windows PowerShell console.
+In VS Code the ‘terminal’ is initially a Windows PowerShell console.
 You can see in the output the results of running the Profile file for Windows PowerShell.
 This terminal is the one you see inside VS code by default.

 In step 7, you update and save some updates to VS Code settings.
 Note that in this step, you tell VS Code where to find the version of PowerShell you wish to run.
-You can, should you chose, change this to run a preview version of PowerShell or even the daily build.
+You can, should you choose, change this to run a preview version of PowerShell or even the daily build.

 In step 8 and step 9, you create shortcuts to VS Code and the PowerShell 7 console.
 In step 110 and you update the layout of the Windows Task Bar to include the two short cuts.
 Unfortunately, you have to log off (as you do in step 13) before logging back into Windows where you can observe and use the two shortcuts.